 2e has something of a reputation problem among neckbeards and other disgusting nerds.
 Neither old enough to warrant veneration from the crusty old catpissmen nor new enough to enjoy the patronage of world of warcraft-playing buck-toothed girly-boys and the fake-gamer girls that prey on them, 2e was always something of a middle child.
 Entirely undeserved imho.
-For all its decadence, bloated catalogue. wretched power creep and dubious leadership, 2e created campaign-settings that are beloved to this day, fixed up a lot of the rules horseshit of 1e and now, with my delve into monstrous Arcana, it may be said not all of its adventures were the rail-roadery horseshit with fake gameplay it is notorious for.
+For all its decadence, bloated catalogue, wretched power creep and dubious leadership, 2e created campaign-settings that are beloved to this day, fixed up a lot of the rules horseshit of 1e so you could actually play it as written and now, with my delve into monstrous Arcana, it may be said not all of its adventures were the rail-roadery horseshit with fake gameplay it is notorious for.

 Cordell takes on that beloved classic of adventure locations, the Ghost Ship, and manages to pull it off with flying colours and a dynamic energy that few OSR-adepts today have come close to emulating.
 The second part, yet another Search-and-Destroy operation into an underwater cavern complex, albeit in 3D! is less spectacular.

 After thwarting the Sahuagin attempts to obtain the Stone Which Abides, our noble heroes have been either chartered to get it the fuck away from the Island and dump it into the ocean, seek to get it the fuck away from the Sahuagin and thus on the mainland or else are seeking to pawn it off, which is only possible on the mainland.
 If your heroes have not participated in the first part of the trilogy the adventure courteously offers you two hooks to get you in but really you should just go fuck yourself if you cannot conceive a reason for your characters to be on a boat.